By now, if you are like 98% of the people, you’ve slumped on your 2018 goals. Do you still remember them?

 Goals are overwhelming because we are looking ahead.
 How do we walk a mile?
 One step at a time.

 As I tell the students in my school, all you have to do is do your homework today.
 Then, when tomorrow comes, do your homework again.
 Do this every day, and you’ve become the kid that never misses doing your homework.
 Take it one step at a time.
-The bonus is that your daily homework makes you learn—in this case, moves you towards your goal—and the next thing you know, you’ve accomplished your goal!Opinions expressed here by Contributors are their own.
+The bonus is that your daily homework makes you learn—in this case, moves you towards your goal—and the next thing you know, you’ve accomplished your goal!Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.